Tear Duct Surgery

 If you are dealing with a blockage, then surgery may be necessary.
 A partial blockage can be fixed with a simple procedure that involves dilating the duct so the obstruction can be removed.
 A more complicated blockage may require what’s known as a dacryocystorhinostomy (DCR) surgery.
 With this treatment, a new pathway is formed to allow the tears to drain, bypassing the obstruction completely.

+In some cases, we may clear a blocked tear duct without surgery.
+If the blockage is caused by a tumor, we may also need to remove that.
 In either case, you want to be certain you have an experienced surgeon.
 Working with the eye area requires specific training and expertise that general reconstructive surgeons may not have.

 Recovery and Downtime